Creating Posters and Graphics for Campus Screens

 - Make sure your poster design is accessible.
 Avoid using lots of different fonts and having text running in different directions.
 Make sure that there is enough contrast between colors.
 For more information, visit APHA’s website.

-- IMPORTANT: Posters and flyers for events must include the following accessibility statement: “If you or an event participant requires disability-related accommodations, please contact Accessibility Services in the Dean of Students Office, WCC 3039, at email@example.com, or 617-495-1880.”
+- IMPORTANT: Posters and flyers for events must include the following accessibility statement: “If you or an event participant requires disability-related accommodations, please contact Student Support Services in the Dean of Students Office, WCC 3039, at email@example.com, or 617-495-1880.”

 - Only use images that you have the rights to.
 Do not just take images from Google.